htmfilho/minimily/README.md

 - _accounting_: manages the finances of the family
 - _documents_: manages digitalized and phisical copies of documents
-- _family_: define the family, its members and the relationship between them
 - _inventory_: manages all objects in the house
 - _auth_: manages the authentification of users